 Order tickets online or purchase at the SHA office in the Linwood Recreation Center, 860 St. Clair Avenue, St. Paul.
 After August 1, tickets are also available at: Kowalski’s Markets, Great Harvest Bread Company (Selby Avenue), Bibelot Shops, and D’Amico and Sons (Grand Avenue).

-15th Annual Twin Cities Arts & Crafts Show and Sale
+15th Annual Twin Cities 20th Century Design Show and Sale

 Progress Center Building

 This show is the largest event in the Midwest dedicated to the furniture and accessories of the American Arts & Crafts movement and now includes Mid-Century Modern furniture and accessories.
 The show encompasses the period of 1900 to the present.

 Participating will be approximately 50 dealers from across the country offering antiques from Stickley, Limbert, Roycroft, Rookwood, Minneapolis Handicraft Guild and more, along with high quality reproductions.
 Also participating will be select Mid-Century Modern dealers.
 The show features furniture, metalwork, pottery, textiles, art and lighting.